Graph Unlearning: Abstract

 \section{Abstract}

-The right to be forgotten states that a data subject has the right to erase their data from an entity storing it.
-In the context of machine learning (ML), it requires the ML model provider to remove the data subject's data from the training set used to build the ML model, a process known as \textit{machine unlearning}.
-While straightforward and legitimate, retraining the ML model from scratch upon receiving unlearning requests incurs high computational overhead when the training set is large.
+\textit{Machine unlearning} is a process of removing the impact of some training data from the machine learning (ML) models upon receiving removal requests.
+While straightforward and legitimate, retraining the ML model from scratch incurs a high computational overhead.
 To address this issue, a number of approximate algorithms have been proposed in the domain of image and text data, among which \sisa is the state-of-the-art solution.
 It randomly partitions the training set into multiple shards and trains a constituent model for each shard.
 However, directly applying \sisa to the graph data can severely damage the graph structural information, and thereby the resulting ML model utility.

-In this paper, we propose \sysname, a novel machine unlearning method tailored to graph data.
-Its contributions include two novel graph partition algorithms, and a learning-based aggregation method.
-We conduct extensive experiments on five real-world datasets to illustrate the unlearning efficiency and model utility of \sysname.
-We observe that \sysname achieves 2.06$\times$ (small dataset) to 35.94$\times$ (large dataset) unlearning time improvement compared to retraining from scratch.
-On the other hand, \sysname achieves up to $62.5\%$ higher F1 score than that of random partitioning.
-In addition, our proposed learning-based aggregation method achieves up to $112\%$ higher F1 score than that of the majority vote aggregation.
+In this paper, we propose \sysname, a novel machine unlearning framework tailored to graph data.
+Its contributions include two novel graph partition algorithms and a learning-based aggregation method.
+We conduct extensive experiments on five real-world graph datasets to illustrate the unlearning efficiency and model utility of \sysname.
+It achieves 2.06$\times$ (small dataset) to 35.94$\times$ (large dataset) unlearning time improvement.
+On the other hand, \sysname achieves up to $62.5\%$ higher F1 score and our proposed learning-based aggregation method achieves up to $112\%$ higher F1 score.\footnote{Our code is available at \url{https://github.com/MinChen00/Graph-Unlearning}.}